Did you know cinnamon is one of the most widely used spices in the world next to black pepper? (1)

 Assuming normal consumption, though, neither cinnamon is unequivocally “better” than the other.
 It really comes down to taste preference.
 And quality.

-And high-quality cinnamon, whether ceylon or cassia, makes a delectable tisane and boasts many health benefits.
+And high quality cinnamon, whether Ceylon or Cassia, makes a delicious tisane and boasts many health benefits.

-Cinnamon tea is also loaded with polyphenols and other antioxidants which have anti-inflammatory properties and other health benefits.
+Cinnamon tea is also loaded with polyphenols and other antioxidants.
+Antioxidant activity helps protect the body from the harmful effects of free radicals and oxidative stress.
+Antioxidants also have anti-inflammatory properties that support heart health and healthy brain function, among other health benefits.
 Polyphenols help prevent the formation of advanced glycation end-products (AGE) which can damage cells and negatively affect health.
-(4,5)
+(5)(6)

-Cinnamon also has antibacterial properties which makes it an ally of the immune system.
-It also has beneficial effects on oral health; cinnamon is often used for toothaches and to improve bad breath.
-(6)
+The unique antibacterial properties of cinnamaldehyde, the main active component in cinnamon, makes cinnamon an immune system ally.
+This also has beneficial effects on oral health: cinnamon is often used for toothaches and to improve bad breath.
+(7)

-Of course, long before we enjoyed the aromatic benefits of cinnamon, this powerful spice was an essential component of Traditional Chinese Herbalism.
-In fact, the use of high-quality “Chinese” (cassia) cinnamon in dates back as far as 3000 BC.
+Of course, long before we enjoyed the aromatic benefits of cinnamon as a flavoring in the United States, this superfood spice was an essential component of Traditional Chinese Herbalism.
+In fact, the use of high-quality “Chinese” (cassia) cinnamon in herbalism dates back as far as 3000 BC.

-In traditional herbalism, cinnamon is recommended for a myriad of reasons, including support for the respiratory system, healthy circulation, and even to support natural pain relief.
+In traditional herbalism, cinnamon is recommended for a myriad of reasons, including support for the respiratory system, healthy circulation, and even to support natural pain management.

-Guided heavily by the concept of yin and yang, TCM emphasizes the importance of balancing opposite forces in order to remain in healthful harmony with ourselves and the universe.
+Guided heavily by the concept of yin and yang, TCM emphasizes the importance of balancing opposite forces in order to remain in harmony with ourselves and the universe.
+It is when we become out of balance that health problems can develop.

 Cinnamon is a deeply warming spice with a strong yang energy that has an energizing effect on the body.
 It can be used to counteract an excess of cool, dark yin energy.
 It is said to help expel cold from the body.

-When used for traditional herbalism, ground cinnamon is often added to stews or soups or mixed with other herbs into an herbal remedy formula.
-They may also be steeped and consumed as a therapeutic cinnamon tea, with or without other herbs and spices.
+When used in traditional herbalism, ground cinnamon is often added to stews or soups or mixed with other herbs into an herbal remedy formula to get its positive effects.
+They may also be steeped and consumed as a therapeutic cup of tea, with or without other herbs and spices.

-Of course, cinnamon tea blends are available for purchase.
-But, with only two ingredients–quality cinnamon sticks and hot water–you can easily brew your own delectable tea.
+Of course, cinnamon tea bags are available for purchase.
+But, with only two ingredients–quality cinnamon sticks and hot water–you can easily brew your own tasty tea.

 - 1 stick cinnamon